Sarfaraz0730/unacademy-clone/README.md

 # Unacademy -Clone

-Unacademy is one of the best online learning platforms available in the nation.
-From the same old mundane classrooms to the comfort of whenever and wherever, Unacademy has changed the way we learn.
-The company is headquartered at Bangalore and currently has over 20 million students.
-Students from every niche of the nation with a decent smartphone and a good internet connectivity will soon be using the online platforms for education.
+Unacademy is an Edtech company established in 2015.
+The company had its beginnings as a Youtube channel created by Gaurav Munjal and started by Dheeraj Meena.
+Later on, in 2015, the company was registered in Bengaluru as an education company.
+The company has entered the Unicorn club in September 2020 after it raised $150 million from Softbank and other existing investors.

 ## Deployment

 link : https://unacademy-clone.netlify.app/